 The tips below are easy and effective and will make your sofa most comfortable, whether you have a new or an old one.
 You’ll find out how to soften the upholstery, the foam, and the cushions.
 You’ll also learn how to recognize and fix structural problems that affect your couch’s flexibility and ultimate comfort.

 Shaping the foam is the first uncomfortable couch fix.
 This job takes just a few minutes to complete following the steps below:

 - Use a blow dryer to heat it.
 Use the lowest setting on your blow dryer.
 Move the dryer constantly on the whole surface of the couch instead of keeping it in one spot.
-Keep the dryer about 9 inches away from your sofa.
+Keep the dryer about 9 inches away from your new sofa.

 - Squeeze it.
 Use your hands to squeeze the foam before Google-ing “Ikea sofa too firm.”
 Be firm and fast so that your hands produce enough heat to restore your foam’s flexibility.
-This technique takes just a few seconds, but the sofa foam won’t stay fluffed for long.
+This technique takes just a few seconds, but the divan foam won’t stay fluffed for long.